 An investor purchases a $1,000 par, 5% convertible bond with a conversion price of $50.
 The common stock is currently trading at $40.
 The issuer performs a 4:1 stock split on the common stock.
 If the bond contains an anti-dilution covenant, what is the adjustment to the conversion price and ratio?

-To find the new conversion ratio, simply multiply the current conversion ratio (20) by the stock split factor (4).
+To find the new conversion ratio, multiply the original conversion ratio by the stock split factor.

-With that being said, do you know what the new conversion price would be?
+With that in mind, what is the new conversion price?

 Answer = $12.50

-Anti-dilution adjustments for stock dividends are very similar.
-The only difference is using the stock dividend factor instead of the stock split factor.
-Let’s see if you calculate this one on your own:
+Anti-dilution adjustments for stock dividends work the same way, but you use the stock dividend factor instead of a stock split factor.

 An investor purchases a $1,000 par, 6% convertible bond with a conversion price of $10.
 The common stock is currently trading at $12.
 The issuer performs a 25% stock dividend on the common stock.
 If the convertible bond contains an anti-dilution covenant, what is the adjustment to the conversion price and ratio?